Avaiga/taipy-doc/docs/manuals/gui/configuration.md

      is overridden to "threading" to use the Flask built-in development server.<br/>
      To avoid warnings from the web socket layer when using the *debug* mode, make sure you install the *simple-websocket* optional package.<br/>
+     If *debug* is set to True, exceptions in user code will show the stack trace in the application's console.<br/>
      You can force the *debug* mode using the *--debug* option when launching your application.<br/>
      Or you can force **not** to use the *debug* mode using the *--no_debug* option